 I used this Torani peppermint coffee sauce that I found during my last trip to World Market.
 I had to buy it plus I also found a dark chocolate and white chocolate sauce.
 So get ready–I’m sure I’ll have more coffee recipes in my future!
 Of course I also add in paper straws because they are fun.
 Of course they aren’t fun once they start to get mushy on you.
 But I tend to drink my coffee really fast so I never have to deal with this happening to me!

 Pick up the peppermint sauce and make Iced Peppermint Coffee (again and again and again).
 The one $6 bottle will make you a dozen cups of iced coffee where as you would spend close to $6 on just one iced coffee!

-- In a large bowl mix together the chilled coffee with half and half, powdered sugar, and peppermint bark coffee syrup.
+- In a large bowl mix together the chilled coffee with half and half, powdered sugar, and peppermint extract.
 Whisk until incorporated.

-- Drizzle additional peppermint bark coffee syrup around the rim of the glass, moving around in a circular motion.
+- Pour the peppermint syrup around the rim of the glass, moving around in a circular motion.
 Then add ice, fill the glass with peppermint coffee.
-Top with whipped cream and crushed candy canes.
-Enjoy
+Top with whipped cream, peppermint syrup, and crushed candy canes.